Olfactory loss has been linked to a variety of causes and can profoundly influence a patient's quality of life.

-It is important to determine whether the loss is due to an inflammatory process, since this is the only situation where therapy will be effective.
 Unfortunately, in most cases of olfactory loss, no specific therapy is available.
 However, patients will continue to seek medical opinion until they feel a thorough workup has been performed and a thorough explanation has been provided.
-Some data suggest that olfactory training can increase the potential recovery after a postviral or post-traumatic loss.
+Some data suggest that olfactory training can increase the potential recovery after a postviral or post-traumatic olfactory loss.

 Safety issues related to olfactory loss include the inability to detect gas leaks, fire, or spoiled foods.
 However, the most significant impact for each patient is typically the loss in quality of life related to eating and drinking.
 This can be devastating.
 In some cases it may result in diminished appetite and inadequate nutritional intake, and in other cases it can cause increased oral intake and weight gain as patients seek chemosensory satisfaction.
 These consequences can have a negative impact on associated medical conditions such as diabetes and high blood pressure.
-Invariably, patients get little sympathy from friends and family and sometimes even from their physicians.
+Invariably, patients receive little sympathy from friends and, on occasion, family and sometimes even from their physician.

 For most patients who experience a loss of smell, no restorative therapy is available (unless the loss is secondary to inflammatory rhinosinusitis).
 Therefore, while most patients do benefit from counseling regarding safety issues and flavor enhancement methods, any information regarding prognosis becomes very important.
-Studies suggest prognosis relates more to the severity of the initial loss, the age and sex of the patient, smoking, and the presence of dysosmia, than to the etiology of sensorineural loss.
+Studies suggest prognosis relates more to the severity of the initial loss (as confirmed on objective olfactory testing), the age and sex of the patient, smoking, and the presence of dysosmia, than to the etiology of sensorineural loss.